waldrain/waldrain.github.io/pv.md

 I hooked it up with the Trina panel (375 Wp) on a sunny and slightly hazy February afternoon and it produced between 80 and 120W AC power.
 Trina produces max 11A at 34Vmp, so I could add 5 of the Wuerth panels (34Vmp, 2.4A max, 12A from five of them) in parallel to the Trina panel.
-Or I could populate it with 10 Wuerth panels and use the Trina elsewhere, maybe on the suth-facing balcony roof, with a new dedicated 24V charger.
+Or I could populate it with 10 Wuerth panels and use the Trina elsewhere, maybe on the south-facing balcony roof, with a new dedicated 24V charger.
 10 Wuerth panels can be placed in a rectangle of 6 x 1.2 or 3 x 2.4 metres.

 It stopped working after a few hours, and I was unable to diagnose any problem, so I returned it again.